alsalafiyyah/alsalafiyyah.github.io/_posts/hijrah/2020-09-03-necessity-hijrah-for-anyone.md

 layout: post
 title: "Necessity of Hijrah for anyone who fears for his religion in his country"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 7485-2"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 7485, Question 2"
 hijri: Muharram 14, 1442 AH
 lang: en
+locale: en
-category: [hijrah]
+category: [fatwas,hijrah]
 excerpt: "it is permissible for a Muslim to migrate from his homeland to another land where he feels secure about himself and his religion."
 muftis:
   chairman: